Emergency Shelter Program

 In March of 2020 when Covid hit we moved our guests out of our rotational host sites and into local motels with kitchenettes so they could shelter in place safely.
 While the shelter options diminished, our local city and county leaders sought ways to shelter those at highest risk of Covid-19.
 By expanding the system we already had in place, Family Promise of Tualatin Valley is now providing 15 rooms of shelter to those who need it most.
 Our community partners are graciously providing food assistance to all of our guests.

 While in program with us, families and individuals receive comprehensive case management out of our mobile office, the FPTV van.
 FPTV staff minimizes contact with guests, for everyone's safety, by completing the majority of case management conversations over-the-phone and with in-person meetings strictly adhering to social distancing guidelines.

 Host & Volunteer Engagement

 FPTV's volunteers have played a critical role in supporting our guests by providing food deliveries throughout our guests' time at the motel.
 Our church and civic partners are serving their host weeks by gathering food donations for our current program participants and our graduate families (when needed) and making deliveries to the motel and Day Center.
 Our Day Center is currently serving as a food pantry in addition to hosting our staff offices.

-In the first few months of operations we have provided thousands of shelter bed nights and meals to program guests along with comprehensive case management plans to move folks back into housing.
-We expect to serve 50 households by year-end with close to 75% finding their new homes along the way.
+We have already provided thousands of shelter bed nights and meals to program guests along with comprehensive case management plans to move folks back into housing.
+We expect to serve 50 households each year, with over 80% finding their new homes along the way.